Pricing

 Ombre Lip Tattoo

 A gradient technique that uses a deeper pigment at the border, fading to the centre.
-This creates the illusion of fuller lips without filler, so it’s a top pick for mature clients looking for a lift.
+Ombre lip tattooing creates the illusion of fuller lips without filler, so it’s a top pick for mature clients looking for a lift.

 Lip Neutralisation